cisco-apjc-cloud-se/ist-dcn-vcenter/README.md

 ![DCNM interface](/images/dcnm-interface.png)

+* [Updated Oct-2021] The DCNM module will now take a VPC Interface variable and build a set of vPC interfaces that will then be used by the Networks.

 ### vCenter Module
 * New distributed port groups, within the existing distributed virtual switch for each new network defined in the DCNM module.
   * Each new distributed port group will use the same name and VLAN ID as the DCNM L3 Network